bowdoin-csci2200-f21/bowdoin-csci2200-f21.github.io/index.md

 * Sun 4-6pm (Zane)

-Laura's office hours are either in person (location Searles 219)  or by zoom.
-To join by zoom use the zoom link provided for the class (you find it in BB).
+Laura's office hours are both in person (location Searles 219)  or by zoom.
+Feel free to come in person; orjoin by zoom (use the zoom link provided for the class, which you find it in BB).

 Lily's and Zane's office hours: in their weekly reminder they will  specify whether it's in person or online, as well as location or zoom link.